imagewize/imagine/README.md

    - Verifies that the `yarn.lock` file is unchanged
    - Builds the project using `yarn build`
    - Runs linting using `yarn lint`

-2. After merges to `main`, the build-dist workflow:
-   - Automatically builds the project
-   - Commits updated `dist/` files back to the repository
-   - Ensures the repository always contains the latest built files

-3. When a new tag is created (e.g., `v1.0.0`), the release workflow:
+2. When a new tag is created (e.g., `v1.0.0`), the release workflow:
    - Builds the frontend assets
    - Packages the plugin as a ZIP file
    - Creates a GitHub release with the ZIP attached